 There is one such platform that automates the recruiting, applications, and admissions workflow beautifully.
 This platform seeks to make lives easier for the dedicated faculty and staff at the university, developed by a higher education strategist and technologist who headed several departments at an ivy league university.
 He noticed the amount of cumbersome work required for each REU cycle and wondered why better technology wasn’t available to his colleagues.
 He also noticed gaps that caused delays, lapses in communication, redundancies, failed submissions, and great students who got away because of incomplete submissions or missing data.
 Certainly, a wonderful program like the REU deserves better.

-Since its launch, the REUApp has been very well received as it continues to add more features.
+Since its launch, Sanmita Admissions has been very well received as it continues to add more features.
 The ease of use, no software to download, no licensing fees or contracts makes this application the only real automated option that exists for the REU.

 It’s high season for applications now or the deadline may have just passed for the summer 2022 cycle.
 It’s never too late to jump on a quick demo to see the software in action.
 In most cases, the out-of-the-box version would be up and running within two weeks.
 There are also customization opportunities that can be discussed for a truly personalized platform that meets the needs of each unique program and the labor behind it.